pythonai250824/pages_final/000_final2.md

 ---

-## 🎁 BONUS: Use JWT Instead of Username+Password in Requests
+## 🎁 Use JWT Instead of Username+Password in Requests

 ### 🔑 `POST /login`